Ukraine's farm minister tenders resignation over corruption allegations

 Solsky denies the allegations against him that prosecutors say relate to events in 2017-2021, before he became agriculture minister in March 2022.

-A court is expected at 0500 GMT on April 26 (1pm Singapore time) to determine whether to have him taken into custody.
-Prosecutors told a hearing on April 25 that the allegations against him were punishable by up to 12 years in jail.
+A court is expected at 0500 GMT on Friday to determine whether to have him taken into custody.
+Prosecutors told a hearing on Thursday that the allegations against him were punishable by up to 12 years in jail.

-The National Anti-Corruption Bureau has said the allegations relate to a scheme to acquire state-owned land worth 291 million hryvnia (S$10 million) and trying to obtain land worth 190 million hryvnia.
+The National Anti-Corruption Bureau has said the allegations relate to a scheme to acquire state-owned land worth 291 million hryvnia ($7.35 million) and trying to obtain land worth 190 million hryvnia.

 Under the alleged scheme, the land was illegally taken from two state firms and transferred to war veterans on the condition they lease it to some private firms, prosecutors said.

-Solsky is the first known minister under President Volodymyr Zelensky to be named a suspect in a corruption case.
+Solsky is the first known minister under President Volodymyr Zelenskiy to be named a suspect in a corruption case.

 His resignation will be reviewed at one of the next plenary sessions of Ukraine's parliament, Speaker Ruslan Stefanchuk said on the Telegram messaging app.